HAL Dhruv: Further development

 The HAL Rudra, earlier known as Dhruv-WSI (Weapons Systems Integrated), is an attack variant designed for the Indian Army.
 Development was sanctioned in December 1998 and the prototype first flew on 16 August 2007; it is to be armed with both anti-tank and anti-aircraft missiles, and a 20-mm turret-mounted cannon.
 The Dhruv-WSI is to be capable of conducting combat air support (CAS) and anti-submarine warfare (ASW) roles as well.
-In addition to the Dhruv-WSI, HAL is also developing the light combat helicopter (LCH) based on the Dhruv for the Indian Armed Forces.
+In addition to the Dhruv-WSI, HAL also developed the light combat helicopter (LCH), later christened HAL Prachand, based on the Dhruv for the Indian Armed Forces.
 It is fitted with stub wings for carrying up to eight anti-armour missiles, four air-to-air missiles, or four pods loaded with either 70 mm or 68 mm rockets.
 The LCH will also have forward-looking infrared (FLIR), a charge-coupled device (CCD) camera, and a target acquisition system with laser rangefinder and thermal vision.

+An ALH Dhruv in the Indian Air Force service.

+In February 2004, HAL signed a $33 million contract with the Israel Aerospace Industries (IAI) became the sole manufacturer of the avionics for at least 100 units of HAL Dhruv, for both domestic and export markets.
+The firm also won the international marketing rights of the copter to promote the product in the international market against competitors including Eurocopter.
+Israel had contributions in developing the avionics for export variant of the helicopter and was considering one example to equip itself for VIP transport of senior defence officials.
+The aircraft received its civil certification in December 2003.